 The diagram on the right shows the durations of the main phases of the whole relapse in order to establish some sense of proportion between them.
 During the hospital phase, the patient is, of course, monitored continuously.
-During the increasing agitation and impossibly disruptive phases, the patient is monitored in periods that are far too short and infrequent to capture symptomic behaviours.
-What amazes me is that the words of one who is with the patient 24/7 seem to be arrogantly dismissed as irrelevant.
+Notwithstanding, throughout the phase of increasing agitation and disruption, the patient is monitored during periods that are far too short and infrequent to capture the symptomic behaviours.
+What utterly amazes me is that the words of one who is with the patient 24/7 are arrogantly dismissed as irrelevant.

 |19 April 2000:||My wife's final injection of 10 mg haloperidol (brand name Haldol).|

 |26 April:||CPN1, her Community Psychiatric Nurse, visits my wife at 2:30pm|

 Penultimate meeting with Dr X at the local mental health support unit.
 Present: Dr X, my wife, CPN1, me.
 Dr X is the psychiatrist my wife sees from time to time as an outpatient.